Isma-Akin/weather_dashboard/README.md

 - Gifs not showing depending on weather
 - Duplicate cities
 - Duplicate temperatures
+- Weather element not displaying after selecting/typing a city

 Things to remove:
 - Button to type cities